 Political Issues

-In our earliest human history, we have banded together in groups to protect ourselves from predators and other humans.
+Starting all the way back in the time of our earliest human history, we have banded together in groups to protect ourselves from predators and other humans.
 We learned early on that we had a better chance of survival when we were part of a group rather than being on our own.

 Early humans did not have the means to travel very far to gather food, so they were limited to the amount of food within the small area where they lived and were able to control.
 Given the limited amount of food within this area, the size of a group had to remain relatively small.
 This group may have included just a few individuals of an extended family, which may have included up to about 100 individuals.